-Free online tobacco cessation counseling training (with CME)
+Free, quick online tobacco cessation counseling training (with CME)

-- CMEs: This training has been reviewed and is accepted for up to 1.0 prescribed credit from the American Academy of Family Physicians (AAFP).
+CMEs: This training has been reviewed and is accepted for up to 1.0 prescribed credit from the American Academy of Family Physicians (AAFP).
 For other licensing boards that may not pre-approve continuing education credits (for example, the Board of Licensed Professional Counselors and Therapists), please submit the certificate of participation to your accrediting body.

-- Access the training
+Access the training:

 CCO Tobacco Prevalence Reduction Learning Collaborative